Galois cohomology of a number field is Koszul: Introduction

 Further and stronger versions of the Koszulity conjecture were proposed in the papers~\cite{Pbogom,Pdivis}.
 Assume that either $l$~is odd and the field $K$ contains a primitive $l$\+root of unity, or $l=2$ and the field $K$ contains a square root of~$-1$ (we always presume that $\chr K\ne 2$ when speaking of the square root of~$-1$).
 Then the Milnor algebra $\KM(K)/l$ is the quotient algebra of the exterior algebra $\Lambda_{\Z/l}(K^*/K^{*l})$ by its ideal $J_K$ generated by the Steinberg symbols.
 It was shown in~\cite{Pbogom} that if the ideal $J_K$ is a \emph{Koszul module} (in the appropriately shifted grading) over the algebra $\Lambda_{\Z/l}(K^*/K^{*l})$, then both Koszulity of the algebra $\KM(K)/l$ and a certain version of Bogomolov's freeness conjecture for the field $K$ follow.

-A positively graded left module $M=M_1\oplus M_2\oplus\dsb$ over a Koszul algebra~$A$ is called \emph{Koszul} \cite[Subsection~3.3]{Pbogom} if the groups $H_{ij}(A,M)= \Tor_{ij}^A(k,M)$ vanish for all $i\ne j-1$ (see~\ref{pbw-theorem} for some comments).
+A positively graded left module $M=M_1\oplus M_2\oplus\dsb$ over a Koszul algebra~$A$ is called \emph{Koszul} \cite[Subsection~3.3]{Pbogom} if the groups $H_{ij}(A,M)= \Tor_{ij}^A(k,M)$ vanish for all $i\ne j-1$ (see~\ref{pbw-theorem} for comments on the grading conventions).
+This definition, which first appeared in~\cite{BGSoe}, was studied in detail in~\cite{PP,Pbogom} (see also~\cite{BF}).
+In particular, the conditions on $H_{i,j}(A,M)$ for $i=0$ and~$1$ mean that the $A$\+module $M$ is quadratic, i.~e., generated by $M_1$ with relations in degree~$2$.
 The hypothesis of Koszulity of the ideal $J_K$ can be equivalently restated as follows.

 \begin{mkc} For any field $K$ and a prime number~$l$ such that $K$ contains a primitive $l$\+root of unity if\/ $l$~is odd and $K$ contains a square root of~$-1$ if\/ $l=2$, the $\Lambda_{\Z/l}(K^*/K^{*l})$\+module $\KM_+(K)/l = \KM_1(K)/l\oplus\KM_2(K)/l\oplus\dsb$ is Koszul. \end{mkc}